syncfusion-content/uwp-docs/uwp/Digital-Gauge/Digital-Characters.md

 ## 7-Segments

-When [CharacterType](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_CharacterType) is set to `SegmentSeven` (the default), the value is displayed in 7-segment format.
+When [CharacterType](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_CharacterType) is set to `SegmentSeven`, the value is displayed in 7-segment format.
 This type is mainly used to display numbers (0–9), though a limited set of letters is also supported.

 {% tabs %}
 {% highlight xaml %}